AbramsGroup/HTPolyNet/_sources/example-tutorials/shortbuilds/1-polymethylstyrene/results.rst.txt

     Density during post-cure annealing of the 95% cured system.

-Note that the final equilibrated density is about 950 kg/m\ :sup:`3`\ at 300 K and 1 bar, quite a bit higher than the density of about 800 kb/m^3 liquid styrene at 10 bar and 300 K from the densification simulations.
-This result is outside the range expected for `poly(4-methyl styrene) <https://polymerdatabase.com/polymers/poly4-methylstyrene.html>`_ of about 1.01 g/cc, but it's not too suprising given that this is a very small system with a low molecular weight, and it was not very extensively equilibrated.
+Note that the final equilibrated density at 300 K and 1 bar is about 935 kg/m\ :sup:`3`\.
+This is quite a bit higher than the density of liquid styrene at 10 bar and 300 K from the densification simulations (about 800 kg/m\ :sup:`3`\).
+However, this result is outside the range expected for `poly(4-methyl styrene) <https://polymerdatabase.com/polymers/poly4-methylstyrene.html>`_ of about 1.01 g/cc, but it's not too suprising given that this is a very small system with a low molecular weight, and it was not very extensively equilibrated.